greendoom/zabbix/apple provisioning profile/README.md

 ```
 2. Shell script "parse_prov.sh" takes content from the previous step files and brings it to the zabbix server.

-3. Template "macOS_check_provisionprofile_date_expiration.yaml" creates item with the name of provisioning profile, item with expiration date of each provisioning profile and trigger for each provisioning profile with message 'Provisioning {#FILENAME} expires less than in 30 days'.
+3. Template "macOS_check_provisionprofile_date_expiration.yaml" creates item with the name of provisioning profile, item with expiration date of each provisioning profile and trigger for each provisioning profile with message 'Provisioning {#FILENAME} expires less than in 30 days' and trigger with message 'Provisioning {#FILENAME} expired'.
 4. If you add new provisioning profile, new items and triggers will be created for them.
 Also old dates of expiration will be updated with update of profiles.

 ## Setup: